 Challenges Regarding New Educational Policy

-The New Educational Policy has brought revolutionary change in the Indian Education System in the time period.
+The New Educational Policy has brought revolutionary change in the Indian Education System in the period.
 Yet, there are certain limitations in the New Educational Policy.
 Candidates can go through the challenges in the New Educational Policy stated below.

 Also Read: Modern Education System: Purpose, Benefits, Challenges